Should You Buy a Rocket Espresso Machine?

 Rocket Appartamento

-Strong steam performance for milk drinks
+Strong steam performance — handles milk drinks like cappuccinos and flat whites comfortably

 Rocket Mozzafiato

-E61 group head
+E61 group head — stable, consistent, and widely trusted

-More temperature control than Appartamento
+Slightly more temperature stability and control than the Appartamento

 Requires a quality grinder to get the best results